krzysg/ModernCMakeTemplate/README.md

 ./main
 ```

-### I want to use LibA and/or LibB as in a external project
+### I want to use LibA and/or LibB in a external project
 First we need to build and install libraries:
 ```
-# cretae build directory, run cmake and install libs in `/tmp/myNewLibs` directory
+# create build directory, run cmake and install libs in `/tmp/myNewLibs` directory
 mkdir build
 cd build
 cmake -DCMAKE_INSTALL_PREFIX=/tmp/myNewLibs ..